jamesjolly/visionquest/README.md

 label from input_img_dir contains both a class name (like 'class2') and an example name (like 'example1.png').

+You can issue a batch of searches with...

+search.py query_vector_file feature_vector_file

+... where you wish to find the top K most similar images in feature_vector_file for each vector in query_vector_file (both formatted by process_dir.py).

+You may wish to tune the K-value to a particular precision/recall level for your dataset.
+You can do this using bench_knn.py, which computes these levels for a range of K-values (c_benchmark_k_start to c_benchmark_k_end)...

+./bench_knn.py feature_vector_file

-Initial testing has been against a subset of the Amsterdam Library of Object Images.
+Most of my testing has been against subsets of this dataset...

-This uses KNN under the hood (see get_nearest_k in knn.py).
-It doesn't leverage an index (yet) so it will not scale to large datasets.
+J. M. Geusebroek, G. J. Burghouts, and A. W. M. Smeulders, The Amsterdam Library of Object Images,
+IJCV, 61(1), 103-112, January, 2005.

-I'd like this to work against most image collections, so I'm using the most primitive scale-invariant features imaginable: the means of the red, green, and blue components of the image pixel values as well as the standard deviation of the grayscale version of each pixel.
+... where each class is an object they have photographed with a variety of different angles, lighting conditions, etc. To robustly work with an image collection as diverse as the above, I'm using very primitive scale-invariant features: the means of the red, green, and blue components of the image pixel values as well as the standard deviation of the grayscale version of each pixel.

+visionquest doesn't leverage an index (yet) so it will not scale to large datasets.
+If you find it useful or have a suggestion for an improvement, let me know!